Introduction #

 sudo systemctl stop ssh-reverse-proxy@A6000.service

-is a variable parameter; you just need to fill in the alias of the target server you want to access.
-Of course, you need to define your server aliases in ~/.ssh/config
+The part after the @ is a variable parameter; you just need to fill in the alias of the target server you want to access.
+Of course, you need to define your server aliases in ~/.ssh/config.
+Also, for convenience, password-less login should be configured.
+See the next section for details: Password-less SSH Login

 You can also wrap the lengthy command above into an alias; the specific name is a matter of personal preference, as long as it’s concise and understandable.